5k-mirrors/poe-live-search-manager/README.md

 Run poe-sniper.exe

+Certain versions of Windows might warn against running unverified apps.
+If prompted click `More info` and `Run anyway`.

 You're all set.
 Enjoy your interrupt free PoE.

 Additionally [here's a modified version of the Lutbot AutoHotkey Macro](https://github.com/thisismydesign/poe-lutbot-ahk) where the 'Paste' option is added allowing you to hotkey sending messages from the clipboard.
 That's right.
 One click to set up a trade.
 It's awesome, I know!